Wrapped Aave Base WETH (WABASWETH) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Aave Base WETH Historical Price

-According to the latest data gathered on Wrapped Aave Base WETH live price page, the current price of Wrapped Aave Base WETH is 4,039.06USD.
+According to the latest data gathered on Wrapped Aave Base WETH live price page, the current price of Wrapped Aave Base WETH is 3,926.35USD.
 The circulating supply of Wrapped Aave Base WETH(WABASWETH) is

 In the past 24 hours, Wrapped Aave Base WETH has shown a price movement of